Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Electric (Dry) Systems

-Think of this as the “lightweight” option.
-Electric systems use thin wires or mats that sit directly beneath your tiles or timber.
-They are incredibly quick to install.
+Think of this as the lightweight option.
+Electric systems use thin wires or mats that sit directly beneath your tiles or timber, and they’re quick to install.

 • The Cost Dynamic: Low upfront cost.
 High running cost.

 • Why choose it?
-If you’re just doing up a bathroom or a small kitchen, it’s a no-brainer.
-You don’t need a plumber.
-An electrician and a tiler can sort it out in a day.
+If you’re doing up a bathroom or small kitchen, it makes sense.
+You don't need a plumber, and an electrician and tiler can sort it out in a day.
 The electric underfloor heating cost per square metre usually lands between £50 and £85.

 • The Catch: Electricity is expensive.
-Heating a large open-plan living area this way will send your monthly bills skyrocketing.
+Use it across a large open-plan living area and your monthly bills will climb fast.

 Water-Based (Wet) Systems

 This is the heavy hitter.
-Warm water circulates through durable pipes embedded in your floor.
+Warm water runs through durable pipes embedded in your floor.

 • The Cost Dynamic: High upfront cost.
 Low running cost.

 • Why choose it?
-It’s efficient.
-Extremely efficient.
-When paired with a heat pump, running costs are minimal.
-It’s the standard for new builds and major renovations.
+It’s extremely efficient.
+Pair it with a heat pump and running costs are minimal.
+It’s the standard choice for new builds and major renovations.

 • The Catch: Installation is invasive.
-It involves manifolds, plumbing connections, and often a fresh layer of screed.
+You’ll need manifolds, plumbing connections and often a fresh layer of screed.
 That’s why the wet underfloor heating installation cost is higher, typically £90 to £185 per m².

 Side-by-side comparison infographic of electric versus water-based underfloor heating, highlighting installation costs, running costs, and best use cases for each system type.